 Myths That Could Be Holding You Back

 There are a lot of “myths” of masculinity and what it means to be a man—a lot of false beliefs, unhealthy expectations and even lies that can hurt your health, your relationships, and your happiness.
-We, men, face numerous pressures from society, our dads, our significant others, and ourselves about who we’re supposed to be.
+We, men, face numerous pressures from society, our dads, our significant others, and ourselves about what it means to be a man and who we are “supposed” to be.
 These myths can do serious damage.
 The problem is, many of these pressures are not talked about.
 The pain often goes unnoticed, and many men hit barriers about even getting help in the first place.
 The good news is it doesn’t have to be that way anymore.
 That’s why Denver Men’s Therapy exists, and why we do the work we do.

 This blog will help you see more clearly what’s causing some of the problems you’re dealing with.
 It will remind you that many guys deal with these issues and you’re not alone.
 Most importantly, it will give you the next steps to solving the problems.
 Now, let’s look at a few of the biggest myths of masculinity, and what they may be costing you.